 is simply a must, if you are in the area of Lisbon!
 The old Moorish

 spot, surely not least because of its mild humid climate and its

-picturesque location at the foot of the small coastal mountains Sierra
+picturesque location at the foot of the small coastal mountains

-are its historical sights.
+however, are its historical sights.

-is the National Palace (Palacio
+is the National Palace (Palacio Nacional),

-above the large palace kitchen, and are visible from quite a distance.
+large palace kitchen, and are visible from quite a distance.

-It is one of the most important examples of regal architecture in Portugal
+It is one of the most important examples of regal architecture in

-was continuously inhabited as a royal summer residence
+The palace was continuously inhabited as a royal summer residence

 from the 14th to the 20th c.
 It is a conglomerate of different

 architectural styles.
 Elaborate wood carved ceilings, which arch

 from the 15th/16th centuries, the Azulejos,,

 bear witness to the Arabic influence.
 The tiles were manufactured

-in Seville and it is the oldest and most extensive collection on the Iberian
+in Seville and it is the oldest and most extensive collection on

-art of manufacturing Azulejoswas brought to Spain and Portugal
+The art of manufacturing Azulejoswas brought to Spain and Portugal

 by the Arabs.
 Since then this craft developed into a traditional

-art and became a special feature of Portuguese
+art and became a special feature of Portuguese architecture.
+Elaborate

-up on the hilltops of the Sierra de Sintra, the well preserved remains
+the hilltops of the Sierra de Sintra, the well preserved remains

 of the imposing Moorish Castle (and

 city and its surroundings.